violetavivi/violetavivi.github.io/_pages/mytalks.md

     image_path: talks.jpeg
     alt: "placeholder image 1"
 ---
-Here are the slides of some of the places I've talked in.
+Here you have some slides, posters and videos.
-You can reuse them (with attribution) and ask me for other formarts too.
+You can reuse them (with attribution) and ask me for other formarts.

 If you think I could give a talk, feel free to invite me :blush:
 {: .notice}

-## Talks, seminars, etc.
+## Talks, poster, etc

 2022 May  ::  Dealing with the 3 Ps: Procrastination, Productivity and PhD :   Talk, NetPLACE [Slides](https://violetavivi.github.io/files/NetPLACEprocrastination.pdf){: .btn--research} [Blog](https://sites.google.com/view/netplace/schedule/blog/blogpost-003?authuser=0){: .btn--research} [Video](https://youtu.be/E1r2EOGwuSU?t=50){: .btn--research}